PranavKumarKR/basicPrograms/README.md

-#The Basic Programs to develop the fundamentals of Programming
+#The Basic Programs to develop the fundamentals of Programming.

 #These Programs are very helpful for Interview Prereration.